-- Maintains license usage information in a database,
+- Maintains the license usage information in a database;

 - Provides a platform for reporting license usage.

-All components are available for download in the Downloads section on the OpenLM site.
+All components are available for downloading in the Downloads section on the OpenLM site.

 The OpenLM Server needs to be installed on a stable Windows’ machine, with stable network connection.
 Please refer to these documents for more information:

 Follow the OpenLM Server’s installation wizard’s instructions to complete the installation, and make sure the OpenLM Server service appears as Started in the Windows’ services list.

 OpenLM App Manager